-Dynamic cost curves and information failures.
+- Dynamic cost curves and information failures.
 In any industry, pioneers and innovators create positive spillovers from increasing knowledge or knowhow (Hausmann and Rodrik, 2003).
-They experience 'first-mover disadvantage', whereby innovators have to cover the up-front cost of innovation but share its benefits with imitators as costs fall over time following dynamic cost curves; this can be an incentive for the private sector not to invest and innovate in creating the industries of the future.
+They experience 'firstmover disadvantage', whereby innovators have to cover the upfront cost of innovation but share its benefits with imitators as costs fall over time following dynamic cost curves; this can be an incentive for the private sector not to invest and innovate in creating the industries of the future.
 Moreover, there is often a lack of data on the financial and risk performance of long-term infrastructure projects that use new technologies, making the investment evaluation process problematic and deterring potential investments.
 This may have to be corrected by Ministries of Finance working with other agencies to subsidize both national innovation and efforts to scale up new technologies for mass markets.
 Public investment is therefore often crucial for transformative innovation, given its long-term and risky nature (Mazzucato, 2021).
-For example, Chile utilizes multiple instruments to support first movers, including a grant that finances up to 50% of the cost of research and pre-investment for nonconventional renewable energy projects, as well as soft loans (OECD, 2022c).
+For example, Chile utilizes multiple instruments to support first movers, including a grant that finances up to 50% of the cost of research and pre-investment for non-conventional renewable energy projects, and soft loans (OECD, 2022c). - Externalities and other market failures.
+Similarly, sustainable infrastructure in new sectors often has significant positive externalities for the economy (such as improved air quality) that cannot be wholly appropriated by private sector investors, thus reducing their risk-reward profile.
+Conversely, the negative externalities associated with unsustainable infrastructure (such as carbon emissions) are rarely accounted for in their costs, encouraging oversupply.
+Other market failures related to sustainable infrastructure include the presence of public goods and natural monopolies that lead to the undersupply of capital.
+Moreover, the economics of the renewable energy sector is different from carbon-intensive sources.
+In particular, their fixed costs tend to be high and their marginal costs low (IEA, 2020).
+To make the production of renewables attractive, it can therefore be necessary to subsidize the cost of capital, especially in countries where the cost is high.
+More generally, carbon pricing is often not fully sufficient to incentivize the greening of the entire energy system, with complementary tools often needed, such as R&D subsidies or tax exemptions (Rosenbloom et al., 2020).